-The web page provides an overview of the switching state, as well as the external sensor, provided that it is connected.
-When a single port is clicked at the Expert Net Control 2302, a panel with buttons to control a single port appear:
+The web page provides an overview of the switching status, the status of the inputs and the power supply.
+As well as the external sensors, if they are connected.
+When a single port is clicked at the Expert Net Control 2111, a panel with buttons to control a single port appear: